lefayjey/linWinPwn/README.md

 - Module ad_enum
     - BloodHound data collection
     - ldapdomaindump enumeration
-    - Extraction of MachineAccountQuota of user, and all users' descriptions
     - Delegation information extraction
     - GPP Passwords extraction
     - Enumeration for interesting services (WebDav, Spooler, etc.)
+    - Check for zerologon, nopac, ADCS, ldap-signing
+    - Extraction of MachineAccountQuota of user, and all users' descriptions
     - LAPS and gMSA dump
 - Module kerberos
     - ASREPRoasting (and cracking hashes using john-the-ripper and the rockyou wordlist)